 A: Yes.
 I don't think of hacking as a derogatory term.
 Hacking was taken out of context by the press and turned into something bad.
 I believe that hacking means building hardware and figuring out how things work.
-Hacking is seeing if there are ways to use different types of technology in ways that they were never meant to be used.

-LEARN MORE AT WWW.netsecuritydegree.com
+Hacking is seeing if there are ways to use different types of technology in ways that they were never meant LEARN MORE AT www.netsecuritydegree.com